What to Adjust in Your Apartment Marketing Strategy for the Senior Living Experience

 1. Prioritizing walkability and convenience

-When downgrading in size, many boomers will hope to make up for it in community.
+When downgrading in size, many boomers will hope to make up for it in the community.
 Connecting with neighbors is a way of life within a New Urbanist design.
 When walkability is at the core, how could you not run into your neighbor as you head to the nearby store?
 For example, communities like Parkview Living in Los Angeles embrace an active senior living environment that overlooks downtown.
 The community is built around Echo Park and Lake, as well as nearby restaurants, shops, churches, and hospitals for a pedestrian-friendly experience.

 2. Location, location, location